betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

 | EDTv1         | Adds voltage, current, temperature to RPM data returned over the ESC signal wires.                                                             |
 | EDTv2         | Adds ESC status events (stress level, stall, desync).
 ESC detects the demag/no-cross/cross sequence and reports when sequence is not followed. |

-Note - Current telemetry is not usually available via EDT on 4in1 ESCs because there is usually only a single current sensors, not a sensor connected to each ESC.
+Note - Current telemetry is not usually available via EDT on 4in1 ESCs because there is usually only a single current sensor, not a sensor connected to each ESC.

 ## 32bit ESC firmwares